FDK 6.7.0, 6.7.1, and 6.7.2: Known issues and minor bugs have been fixed.

 FDK 6.5.5, 6.5.6, and 6.6.0: Known issues and minor bugs have been fixed.

-The following Interface APIs have been added for fields on the Edit contact details window and CONTACT DETAILS pane (requestor widget) of the Ticket Details page, Edit contact window of the Contact Details page, and Edit contact window of the Contact List page.
+The following Interface methods have been added for fields on the Edit contact details window and CONTACT DETAILS pane (requestor widget) of the Ticket Details page, Edit contact window of the Contact Details page, and Edit contact window of the Contact List page.

 - hide field